michaelmarzec/michaelmarzec.github.io/_posts/2022-02-01-NbaAgeAnalysis-infrastructure.md

 This website might not exist without <ins>[Zappa](https://github.com/zappa/Zappa)</ins>.
 For anyone unfamiliar, the library uses AWS Lambda (as such, this website leverages Lambda twice … perhaps another point for improvement) to serve a Python application and connect it via Amazon’s API Gateway.
 Zappa’s user interface requests a few basic parameters, and a quick Google search will provide helpful hints like leveraging the pre-built slim_handler, using the AWS us-east-2 region, and the ‘zappa tail’ function for troubleshooting.

+#### Custom Domains: Process Walkthrough

 In addition, Zappa allows for custom domains.
 The following is a quick walkthrough for any newcomers that would like to consolidate the research process:
 - I love <ins>[Google Domains](https://domains.google.com/)</ins>.
 It has an accessible interface, which is simple to maintain and does not require managing another new website account (assuming you already have a Google account).
 Buy your favorite domain and move along.
 - In the AWS Certificate Manager, request a ‘Public Certificate’, enter a domain name, and request a DNS validation.
-Once this is available, select the option to ‘Create records in Route 53.’
+Once this is available, select the option to ‘Create records in Route 53’.
 - In AWS Route 53, there is an NS-Type record name for your domain.
 Copy the four NS ‘routes’ (e.g., ns-1000.awsdns-11.org.), open the DNS:Custom Name Servers tab in Google Domains, and save the four different NS values.
 - The custom domain should now be active.
 Take the ARN value from your AWS Certificate page, and add the following in your zappa_settings.json file:
 “certificate_arn”: “arn_value”